All Episodes

 You know, we've got to get this economy open.

-Now, geographically it's gonna be pretty easy.
+Now, geographically, it's going to be pretty easy.

-But the what do you do in a city like New York, small geographical area with a high concentration of people?
+But what do you do in a city like New York, small geographical area with a high concentration of people?

-Um I got to imagine that, and and it's not a matter of if, but when there's a rebound, Dr. Oz just confirmed that.
+I got to imagine that, and it's not a matter of if, but when there's a rebound.

 How do you open up New York City?

-Well, this is what's gonna happen.
+Well, this is what's going to happen.

 So that'll happen.